guruyaya/pace2pace/README.md

 "pace2pace-key" (the user public key)

+"pace2pace-sev-key-protocol" (a user can provide a key to be used by automated systems.
+This will allow creating a more secure version for ordinary use, and a less secure for running services)

+"pace2pace-sev-key" (the service public key)

 "pace2pace-timestamp" (last change timestamp)

 "pace2pace-service-[service name]" (I expect future development of the protocol, will lead to development of serivce providers, that will ride on it's possibilities to provide services.
 This tag will be kept open to allow services)